igormironchik/qt-widgets-on-real-example/chapter01/tape.md

 }; // class TapePrivate
 ```

-We need access to all frames, so we have data member of type QList< FrameOnTape >,
+We need access to all frames, so we have a data member of type QList< FrameOnTape >,
-auxiliary member that will hold pointer to the currently selected frame, and our layout.
+a auxiliary member that will hold a pointer to the currently selected frame, and our layout.

 Trivial methods.